Houston Medical & Professional License Defense Attorneys

 - Texas Department of State Health Services

 At Hendershot Cowart P.C., our attorneys have more than a century of combined experience helping professionals in health care and medical fields navigate legal and regulatory issues.
-You can count on our Houston-based professional license defense lawyers to stand by you.
+Whether your specialty is family practice, internal medicine, anesthesiology, oncology, orthopedics, dermatology, radiology, pain management, psychology or another licensed profession, you can count on our Houston-based professional license defense lawyers to stand by you.

-Common Types of Medical License Disputes in Texas
+Common Types of Medical License Matters in Texas

 Our medical license defense attorneys have experience defending medical professionals in a wide range of license disputes.
 We commonly represent clients during: